This plugin adds a fantasy sports pool to your blog. Play against other users, predict outcomes of matches and earn points.

 Yes and no. The plugin needs this page to display predictions of users.
 So don't delete it.
 But you can remove it from your menu (WordPress Admin » Appearance » Menus).
 Some themes or WordPress configurations automatically put all top level pages in the navigation.
 See information from the theme maker on how to make a custom menu or how to exclude pages from the menu.

 Yes.
 There are two ways to do this: 1.
 Upload a game schedule in the admin.
-Make sure you understand the required format; you can find an example in the upload folder.
-2. Use the admin screens to edit the teams, groups, match types, matches, etc.
+Make sure you understand the required format; you can find an example in the plugin's upload folder.
+2. Use the admin screens to add all the teams, groups, match types, matches, etc.

 And, of course, choose a theme or make one yourself that fits your competition or blog.

 If you experience problems with the calculation of the ranking, you may wanna try the old calculation method.
-To enable the old method open the
+To enable the old method add the following line to your

-true.
-If you have any information that may help me solve your problem (e.g. the apache error log), please send the information to wordpressfootballpool [at] gmail [dot] com.
+If you have any information that may help me solve your problem (e.g. the error log), please send the information to wordpressfootballpool [at] gmail [dot] com.

 I had to remove the required library because of WordPress plugin license policies.
 If you want to enable the charts then see the Help page in the WordPress admin for details on how to install the required library.

 See the 'Other notes' section for the available languages (and their translators).
 The translations are in the 'languages' dir.
-To use translations, change the WPLANG constant in the wp-config.php to the right language code (e.g. "nl_NL").
+To use translations, change the site language setting of WordPress (or set WPLANG constant in the wp-config.php to the right language code, e.g. "nl_NL", if you're using an older version of WordPress).

 If you want to make your own translation, you can use the pot-file that is included in the